Tarka, Nigeria

 Tarka is a Local Government Area of Benue State, Nigeria.
 Its headquarters is in the town of Wannune.

 It has an area of 371 km^{2} and a population of 79,494 at the 2006 census.

 The postal code of the area is 981.

+Climate

+Tarka has a tropical wet and dry climate with a rainy season peaking between June and September and a dry season influenced by Harmattan winds from December to February.
+Temperatures range between 22 C and 33 C, and rainfall totals around 1,200–1,600 mm per year.